slsa-framework/slsa/docs/spec/v1.0/levels.md

 <dt>Summary<dd>

-Builds run on a hosted service that generates and signs the provenance, reducing attack surface and offering some tamper protection.
+Builds run on a hosted service that generates and signs the provenance, reducing attack surface and increasing the difficulty to forge the provenance.

 <dt>Intended for<dd>

-Projects and organizations waiting for their build service to implement Build L3.
+Projects and organizations wanting to gain moderate security benefits of SLSA by switching to a hosted build service, while waiting changes to the build service itself required by [Build L3].

 <dt>Requirements<dd>